asogaard/adversarial/README.md

 $ # ...
 $ rm Miniconda3-latest-Linux-x86_64.sh
 ```
-Alternatively, you will automatically be prompted to do this during
-installation.
-This installs the conda package manager, allowing us to setup a
+This installs the conda package manager, allowing us to setup a custom
-custom environment, common for all installations of this package.
-Please ensure
+environment, common for all installations of this package.
+Please ensure that
-that your system variable `PATH` points to the location of your conda
+your system variable `PATH` points to the location of your conda installation.
-installation.

 - **Create the conda environment(s)**